Gun Control In America

 The Radicalization of the NRA

 Since the Gun Control Act of 1968, the possibility of gun restriction has sharply diminished.
-In 1977, the NRA – which up until that point had focused mainly on how the association could benefit and educate gun-owning hobbyists – took a dramatic turn when they coronated Harlton Carter as their new president.
+In 1977, the NRA – which up until this point focused mainly on how the association could benefit and educate gun-owning hobbyists – took a dramatic turn when they coronated Harlton Carter as their new president.

-Under Carter, the organization rallied behind growing resentment towards recent gun control measures and took the NRA through a Reformation-scale attitude adjustment.
+Under Carter, the organization rallied behind growing resentment towards recent gun control measures, and he took the NRA through a Reformation-scale attitude adjustment.
 Any hint of the old guard was thrown aside, and the new mission was unquestioningly institutionalized.
 Carlton stated in a letter to NRA members: “We can win it on a simple concept — No compromise.
 No gun legislation.”

 The Current State of American Gun Reform